jemmy512/book-notes/Cpp/effective-modern-cpp.md

 # Item_02: Understand auto type deduction
 1. Auto type deduction is template type deduction.
-2. The treatment of braced initializers is the only way where auto type deduction and template type deduction differ.
+2. The treatment of `braced initializers` is the only way where auto type deduction and template type deduction differ.
 3. Auto in a function __return type__ or a __labmda parameter__ implies __template type deduction__ not auto type deduction.
 4. Auto ordinarily __ignores the top-level consts__.
-5. When use reference, we are really using the object to which it refers.
+5. When use reference, we are really using the object to which it refers, ignore the reference.
 6. When we ask for a reference to auto-deduced type, top-level consts in the initializer are not ignored.

 ```C++